wuyuebupt/LargeScaleIncrementalLearning/README.md

 ## Implementation notes
 Class Order:<br/>
-To keep the same order with iCaRL (https://github.com/srebuffi/iCaRL), we used the same random seed (1993) from numpy to generate the order.
+To keep the same order with iCaRL (https://github.com/srebuffi/iCaRL), we use the same random seed (1993) from numpy to generate the order.

 Distilling Loss:<br/>
 We store the previous network for distilling loss.